plokhotnyuk/jsoniter-scala/README.md

 - Implicitly resolvable value codecs for JSON values and key codecs for JSON object keys that are mapped to maps allows to inject your custom codecs for adding support of other types or for altering representation in JSON for already supported classes
-- Type aliases are also supported for all types mentioned above
+- Type aliases are supported for all types mentioned above
 - Only acyclic graphs of class instances are supported by generated codecs
 - Order of instance fields is preserved during serialization for generated codecs
 - Throws a parsing exception if duplicated keys were detected for a class instance (except maps)